Extradition to Florida

 - Although difficult in most cases, an extradition lawyer in the area where the defendant is being held while awaiting extradition, can petition the court to allow the defendant to post bond on the fugitive warrant.
 (Usually it is more productive to hire an attorney in the area where the warrant was issued instead of an attorney in the area where the defendant is being held while awaiting extradition).

 - The benefit of avoiding extradition is that the individual can avoid being required to reimburse Florida for the cost of extradition, which typically costs more than $2,000.00 but can run much higher.
 The individual may be able to avoid posting bond or paying a premium to the bail bondsman.
 Of course, the individual can avoid sitting in jail while awaiting extradition, avoid the actual extradition bus ride to Florida, and avoid sitting in jail in Florida while waiting for his first court date.

-- Felony Warrant on Criminal Charges – An individual is accused of a crime because of some incident that occurred.
+- Felony Warrant on Criminal Charges – An individual is accused of a crime because of some incident that occurred in the State of Florida.
 After the incident, the individual moves out of state.
-A judge in Florida issues a warrant for the individuals arrest.
-Notice of the warrant is sent to the NCIC and FCIC (national and Florida data base of information on criminal records and outstanding warrants).
-The individual is picked up in another state and held on the fugitive warrant.
+A judge in Florida issues a warrant for the individual’s arrest.
+Notice of the warrant is sent to the NCIC and FCIC (national and Florida databases of information on criminal records and outstanding warrants).
+The individual is picked up in another state and held on a fugitive warrant.

 - An attorney can petition the court in Florida to withdraw the fugitive warrant to avoid extradition.